How much flood insurance do I need for a mortgage?

 “When evaluating the amount of insurance to purchase, always consider the cost of repairs as well as the cost of personal items and contents like clothing, electronics and furniture, too,” Rodriguez says.

-Can I avoid the flood insurance requirement?
+How to avoid the flood insurance requirement

 You’re only obligated to get flood insurance if your mortgage lender requires it and if your property is located in a high-risk flood zone.
 If you own your home outright with no mortgage attached, you don’t have to purchase flood insurance — although it’s still strongly recommended.